pkdev360/Face-Eye-Detection/README.md

-# Face-Eye Detection
+# Object Detection
-The OpenCV script will detect a human face and eye using webcam.
+The OpenCV scripts will detect following objects-
+.
+Human face and eye using webcam
+.
+Color detection thru webcam
+.
+Object detection from any given image.